webdevtodayjason/claude-hooks/README.md

 # Launch interactive menu (NEW!)
 claude-hooks

-# Install hooks to Claude Code directory
+# Install hooks to Claude directory
 claude-hooks install
 claude-hooks-install  # Also available as separate command